ccbogel/QualCoder/README.md

 https://github.com/ccbogel/QualCoder/releases/tag/1.9

 ## Leave a review
 If you like QualCoder and found it useful for your work.
-Please leave a review on on of these sites:
+Please leave a review on these sites:

 https://www.saashub.com/qualcoder-alternatives